Canon T2i vs Olympus PEN-F

 |17.||Olympus E-P5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the T2i has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T2i and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T2i Manual (free pdf) or the online Olympus PEN-F Manual.
+Further information on the features and operation of the T2i and PEN-F can be found, respectively, in the Canon T2i Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T2i and the Olympus PEN-F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.